trawick/emptyhammock-time/README.md

 ## Time-related utilities for Python 3

+The included functions parse text that describes a time, time range, or repeated occurrences of a time.

+Examples of text that can be parsed with the appropriate function:

+* `1st and 3rd Mondays 7pm-9pm`
+* `january 13 3:45pm`
+* `9pm-12am`

 ### `parse_repeat_phrase()`

 This function parses a text string describing occurrences of an event that